datmemerboi/Test-Case-Optimization/README.md

-Test-Case Optimization using Meta-Heuristic Algorithms =
+Test Case Optimization using Meta-Heuristic Algorithms =
-## Jupyter Notebook
+## Jupyter Notebook | Django | ChartJS

-A project to optimize the given set of Test Cases, based on different factors, using Meta-Heuristic Algorithms (such as Particle Swarm).
+A software project to optimize an input test suite using Meta-heuristic algorithms.

+### Modules
+* Determine WEIGHTAGE of input dataset
+* Objective function based on weightage formula
+* Particle Swarm Optimizer
+* Genetic Algorithm Optimizer
+* Dynamic user interface
+* Graphs for comparsion b/w the algorithms

+### Requirements
+A *requirements.txt* will be updated soon

+### Note
+Replace *dataset/Test Case Dataset.csv* and *dataset/Test Case Dataset.tsv* with the test suite to be optimized. *dataset/Test Customer Ranking.csv* must be updated with the respective stakeholder ranking.